skatcat31/william-sonoma-challenge/README.md

 ## Requirements
  - An ES6 compatible version of NodeJS

-Open a command prompt and use node to launch `server.js` and visit your loopback adapter on the declared port or the default port of 3000 to see the page
+Open a command prompt and run `npm start` to launch the server.
+It will lint and then serve all file

+Alternatively you can run the server only with `npm run server`

 ## Environment Variables
  - `PORT`: Number, the port you would like to run on.
 If not provided it will run on port 3000